LKedward/focal-docs/docs/quickstart.md

 See [User guide/Setup](../setup/) for more detail on querying available platforms and devices with Focal and advanced methods for setting up OpenCL contexts and using multiple devices.

 ## 2. Create a command queue
-Once we have an `fclDevice` object for our chosen device, we can create a command queue on it which will be used to issue operations to device:
+Once we have an `fclDevice` object for our chosen device, we can create a command queue on it which will be used to issue operations to the device:

 ```fortran
 type(fclDevice) :: device